shaoyucherish/Project3/README.md

 Read in the data and subset the data to work on the data channel of interest.
-We found that there are seven similar columns for weekday from Monday to Sunday, so we merged these columns and named the new variable as `publush_weekday`.
+We found that there are seven similar columns for weekday from Monday to Sunday, so we merged these columns and named the new variable as `publish_weekday`.
 For this step, we also removed the non-predictive variables.

 ``` r